Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Method

 With the next step, we aim to take the photometric completeness of the survey into account.
 To estimate the completeness of PAndAS in each band, we compare the number of PAndAS point source objects as a function of magnitude with the number of point sources observed in the deeper Hubble Space Telescope (HST) fields obtained by \citet[]{mackey_2007} and \citet[]{mackey_2013} around globular clusters of M31.
 These deep HST fields have been observed in the $F606W$ and $F814W$-bands\footnote{The Hubble $F606W$ and $F814W$ filters correspond roughly to $V$ and $I$ in the Johnson system, so we will abusively refer to them as such in the rest of the paper.} by the Advanced Camera for Surveys (ACS), and are $\sim$2.5--3 magnitudes deeper than the PAndAS survey.
 The data reduction of these fields and the star/galaxy separation will be described in a future contribution (Mackey et al. in prep.).

 Over the 46 fields observed by HST, we selected the 14 fields located around globular clusters B517, H1, PA~02, PA~03, PA~06, PA~11, PA~18, PA~43, PA~44, PA~45, PA~46, PA~47, PA~49, and PA~56.
-These HST fields have been selected because they are located in PAndAS fields of similar depth in the $g$ and $i$ bands, namely in fields 35, 229, 243, 261, 263, 267, 274, and 335, with a mean depth in these field of $26.03\pm{0.03}$ in $g$ and $24.85\pm{0.04}$ in $i$, close to the mean depth of the overall PAndAS survey.
+These HST fields have been selected because they are located in PAndAS fields, for which the depth is similar in the $g$ and $i$ bands, namely in fields 35, 229, 243, 261, 263, 267, 274, and 335, with a mean depth in these field of $26.03\pm{0.03}$ in $g$ and $24.85\pm{0.04}$ in $i$, close to the mean depth of the overall PAndAS survey.
 The transformation from the HST photometric system to the MegaPrime/MegaCam system are performed using objects detected as point sources in the $V$ , $I$, $g$ and $i$ bands in these 14 fields.
 It is worth noting here that the objects located in the inner 25 arcsec of each clusters are not taken into account in the rest of the analysis as these regions can suffer from crowding.
 By cross-matching the HST fields to the PAndAS ones, we find that the relations between these two photometric systems for point sources are the following:

 Using these color transformations, the completeness of PAndAS in those fields is determined independently in $g$ and $i$, by comparing the number of objects identified in PAndAS as point sources, in this specific band, per bin of $0.5$ mag, to the number of point sources objects identified in $V$ and $I$ in the HST fields.
-The assumption made here is that all stars down to the PAndAS depth are present in the HST observations, which seems reasonable since the HST fields are $\sim 2.5-3$ magnitudes deeper than the PAndAS observations.
+This method was preferred over an artificial star-test experiment directly into the PAndAS images because this latter method is very computationally expensive and would not have improved the quality of our work or of the pipeline, especially regarding other steps where the assumptions made have stronger impacts on the final representation of the simulations (e.g. the split of stellar particles into "stars").
+The assumption made by the method chosen here is that all stars down to the PAndAS depth are present in the HST observations, which seems reasonable since the HST fields are $\sim 2.5-3$ magnitudes deeper than the PAndAS observations.
 The completeness of the $g$ and $i$ bands determined in this way are shown in Figure \ref{completeness}.
 We find that the completeness functions, $C_g(g)$ and $C_i(i)$ for the $g$ and $i$ bands, respectively, can be fit reasonably with the following functions: